bids-standard/bids-website/docs/blog/posts/2023-05-25-steering_group_minutes.md

 neuro-focused, BIDS has good practices to share, but a proposal would need to be interdisciplinary.

-Are there cross sectional topics that could be considered?
-E.g. other modalities, or repositories, provenance. what other standards are out there?
+Are there cross sectional topics that could be considered? for example other modalities, or repositories, provenance. what other standards are out there?
 Physics, astronomy, CERN